wiris/html-integrations/docs/adr/001-Generate--RFC-compliant--UUIDs--Telemetry.md

 ## Decision

-We'll use 'uuid' library to generate RFC4122 version 4 UUIDs to use on the Telemetry implementation.
+We'll use [uuid package] to generate RFC4122 version 4 UUIDs to use on the Telemetry implementation.
+The code of the [uuid project] is available at github.

-It becomes the first functional dependency of the 'MathType Web Integration JavaScript SDK', known as npm package as '@wiris/mathtype-html-integration-devkit'.
+Therefore, **uuid** becomes the first functional dependency of the 'MathType Web Integration JavaScript SDK', known as npm package as '@wiris/mathtype-html-integration-devkit'.

 * [uuid project](https://github.com/uuidjs/uuid)
 * [uuid package](https://www.npmjs.com/package/uuid)